Welcome to part 6 of a 10 part series:

 “A method of controlling and dictating public speech and thought.”

 “A way that we speak in America so we don’t offend whining pussies.”

 “Political correctness is by definition dishonest and is, I believe, the most insidious doctrine to plague the Western world since those abominable soul mates communism and fascism with which it has more in common than its dupes seem to realise.
 It cannot face truth, it rejects what is, simply because what is does not suit what the politically correct thinking ought to be.” – George MacDonald Fraser

 Here’s the problem with political correctness:

-It stifles debate.
+It silences people and stifles debate.

 It’s anti-free speech.